kinsi55/CSGO-GhostStrike/README.md

 - Invisible Counterterrorists can still be hit by the Terrorists.
 This just adds more fun and thrill to the whole thing because it becomes a spamfest and you have to avoid getting killed before Terrorits plant the bomb (Cvar changeable).
 - Terrorists are able to bounce into the invisible Counterterrorists, and see blood decals caused by damaging them.
 Again, this adds more fun and thrill to the game.

-#####Restrictions (Other):

-- When disabling the plugin you have to reload the map because any available bombzones get removed, and a new global one is spawned.

 Post on the Alliedmods forum: https://forums.alliedmods.net/showthread.php?p=2462443